thephpleague/uri-src/docs/uri/7.0/info.md

 URI information
 =======

-The `League\Uri\UriInfo` contains a list of public static methods which returns a list of information regarding the URI object submitted.
+The `League\Uri\UriInfo` contains a list of public static methods which returns a list of information regarding the URI submitted.

-All the methods accepts string or Stringable objects like the PSR-7 UriInterface or League own UriInterface implementing class.
+<p class="message-notice">All the methods accepts string or Stringable objects like the PSR-7 or League own <code>UriInterface</code> implementing class.</p>

 ## UriInfo::isAbsolute